I'm a freelance writer with many years experience writing about crafts and DIY holiday projects.

 December is around the corner, and it is the time to take trips to the post office and stock up on stamps and holiday cards.
-This Christmas, instead of sending ready-made cards to your near ones, why don’t you create some handmade cards that can go from generation to generation?
+This Christmas, instead of sending ready-made cards to your loved ones, why not create some handmade cards that can be passed down from generation to generation?

 Handmade Christmas cards are special and priceless.
 You will find an overwhelming selection of ready-made cards, but a homemade greeting card is something that your loved ones will treasure long after the season has passed.
 Here are some simple DIY Christmas card ideas with simple, easy-to-follow patterns.
 With a few basic techniques, you can create some beautiful cards in varying shapes, colors, and designs.